-Dr. Isabelle G. Haithcox Chair (650) 508-3540 naturalsciences@ndnu.edu
+Dr. Isabelle G. Haithcox Chair (650) 508-3496 ihaithcox@ndnu.edu

-The Natural Sciences Department offers Bachelor of Science degrees in Biochemistry, Biology, and Kinesiology; a Pre-Nursing Program in partnership with Samuel Merritt University in Oakland, California; and minors in Biology, Biochemistry, and Chemistry, as well as an interdisciplinary minor in Environmental Justice.
-A Post-Baccalaureate Premedical Certificate is offered, and a Master of Arts in Teaching Biology is available in collaboration with the School of Education and Leadership.
+The Natural Sciences Department offers Bachelor of Science degrees in Biochemistry, Biology, and Kinesiology; a Pre-Nursing Program in partnership with Samuel Merritt University in Oakland, CA; and minors in Biology, Biochemistry, and Chemistry as well as an interdisciplinary minor in Environmental Justice.
+A Postbaccalaureate Premedical Certificate is also offered.

 Degrees in the Department lead directly to employment, graduate study, or entrance into professional schools in medicine, pharmacy, dentistry, veterinary medicine, allied health, or education.
 The Department of Natural Sciences offers courses satisfying the Core Curriculum Requirements in Natural Sciences, required courses for various majors, courses that satisfy the Cultural Diversity Requirements, and elective courses.
-For a complete listing of all Natural Science courses please check the following pages:
+For a complete listing of all Natural Science courses, please check the following pages:

-- Biochemistry;
+- Biochemistry

-- Biology;
+- Biology

-- Kinesiology;
+- Kinesiology

-- Natural Sciences;
+- Natural Sciences

-- Physics.
+- Physics